trenthuber/cbs/README.md

 void build(char *path);
 ```

 It is often advantageous to compartmentalize projects into a number of subdirectories both for organizational purposes and for rebuilding parts at a time without needing to rebuild the whole thing.
 The usual way this is done is by placing build scripts in any subdirectory you want to rebuild on its own.
-These scripts are both able to be ran by the programmer from a shell as well as being able to be run by the build system itself from some parent directory.
-In cbs, it is the `build()` function that performs this function.
+These scripts can be run by the programmer from a shell or run by the build system itself from some other directory.
+The `build()` function is what performs the latter functionality.

 Build files must be named `build.c`, and the resulting build executable will always be named `build`.
 Each build file is in charge of building the contents of its resident directory. `build()` gets passed the name of the subdirectory you want to build, either as an absolute or relative path.
 It should be noted that **all relative paths in a build file are always assumed to be with respect to the directory that that build file is in**, not the root directory of the project.
 If `path` is a null pointer, this has the effect of staying in the current directory and thus (if the build file was modified) recompiling its own build file and rerunning itself.
-In essence, this function is what allows cbs to be truly automated.
+In essence, the `build()` function is what allows the system to be truly automated.

 An example of building the contents of the directories `abc/src/` and `/usr/local/proj/src/`.